laggykiller/sticker-convert/README.md

 Building
 ```
+docker build --tag sticker-convert:latest --target full .
+docker build --tag sticker-convert:latest-min-cli --target min-cli .
-docker build . -t sticker-convert
+docker build --tag sticker-convert:latest-min-gui --target min-gui .
 ```

 Note that the GUI version is based on https://github.com/jlesage/docker-baseimage-gui.
-Visit that repo for more information.
+To open the GUI, go to `localhost:5800` with browser on the machine running the docker image.
+Alternatively, go to `localhost:5900` with VNC viewer.

 ## Running python script directly & Compiling
 See [docs/COMPILING.md](docs/COMPILING.md)